yuriisthebest/Liars-Dice/README.md

 The lair's dice is a game played in the movie: *"Pirates of the Caribbean: Dead Man's Chest"*.

 This project aims to create the game using a simple graphical interface.
 Only one human can play against up to 7 AIs.
-These AIs have different strategies to mix up playstyle.
+These AIs have different strategies to mix up play-style.

 ## Rules of the game